SenthilKumar009/SenthilKumar009/README.md

 Skills: Spark / Python / SQL / Big Data Analytics / Databricks

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Azure Data Engineering
+- 🌱 I’m currently learning Azure and Databricks for Data Engineering
 - 👯 I’m looking to collaborate on Big Data Analytics Projects
 - 🤔 I’m looking for help with SQL, Python and PySpark
 - 📫 How to reach me: Find a better way to reach you guys